chaseruskin/orbit/docs/src/reference/filesets.md

 A _fileset_ is group of files identified by a common file pattern.
 Typically they are denoted by a common file extension, such as `.txt`, but a fileset can more broadly be grouped under any glob-style file pattern.

 A fileset itself consists of a name and one or more file patterns.
-- The name is a string that is normalized to COBOL-CASE.
-Cobol case uses all upper case letters with the hyphen `-` delimiter.
+- The name is a string that is normalized to COBOL-CASE, which uses all upper case letters and the hyphen `-` delimiter.
 It is used to identify which fileset a file belongs to.
 - A file pattern is a glob-style file pattern.
 It is used to perform glob-style matching when searching the file system for files to add to a fileset.

 If a file in the search space matches a least one of defined file patterns of a fileset, then it will be added under that fileset.